The 20 Best Spinocerebellar Ataxia Type 3 Doctors Near Me in Idaho, US

 English

 Susanne Stickler is a primary care provider, practicing in Internal Medicine in Eagle, Idaho.
 Dr. Stickler is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 3.
-Her top areas of expertise are Osteoporosis, Postmenopausal Osteoporosis, Sitosterolemia, and High Cholesterol.
-Dr. Stickler is currently accepting new patients.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Osteoporosis, Postmenopausal Osteoporosis, Sitosterolemia, and High Cholesterol.

 Experienced in Spinocerebellar Ataxia Type 3